All documents

 The FPT Database Engine supports two access models:

-• Private Access: The database is accessible only within a private network (VPC/VNet), suitable for high-security environments.
+• Private access: The database cluster is accessible only within a private network (VPC/VNet), suitable for high-security environments.

-• Public Access: The database exposes a public endpoint, allowing Internet access with additional security controls.
+• Public access: The database cluster exposes a public endpoint, allowing Internet access with additional security controls.

 Choosing an access model should consider security, performance, and application architecture requirements.